Mstarr85/Bootstrap/README.md

 ![ScreenShot](./assets/images/screenshot.jpg)
 ## Description

-This is a responsive website using Bootstrap to showcase a Portfolio
+This is a responsive website built for 980px 768px and 640px wide using Bootstrap to showcase a Portfolio to work with multiple screen sizes.
+I used Bootstrap's grid system (containers, rows, and columns) to layout this project.

 ## Installation Instructions